Return to Cranford: Episode guide

 Mrs Bell, a widow with two grown children, continues deep mourning fourteen months after her husband's passing.
-Daughter Peggy dresses in outdated clothes and has little opportunity to socialise with people her own age – including potential suitors.
+Daughter Peggy dresses in hand-me-down clothes and has little opportunity to socialise with people her own age – including potential suitors.
 Wealthy Mr Buxton has returned to his lands following the death of his wife.
 He brings Eton-educated son William and also his ward Erminia, educated in Brussels.
-William and Peggy begin to have feelings for each other.
+William and Peggy begin to enjoy each other's company.

 At Hanbury Court, Lady Ludlow is dying.
-Miss Galindo attends to her needs and has tried unsuccessfully to contact Lady Ludlow's long-absent son Septimus, living in Naples ostensibly for his health, to alert him of his mother's illness.
-However he eventually arrives in London en route for Cheshire.

-Lady Ludlow collapses and dies before her son arrives.
+Miss Galindo attends to her needs and has tried unsuccessfully to contact Lady Ludlow's long-absent son Septimus – living in Naples ostensibly for his health – to inform him of his mother's illness.
+She eventually receives a letter indicating that he has arrived in London and is coming to Cheshire.
+After waiting several hours for her son's arrival, Lady Ludlow collapses and dies.
 Meanwhile, Martha has gone into labour as Jem is summoned to Hanbury Hall for his duties as undertaker.
 While he is gone, she begins to haemorrhage.
-Matty sends for a doctor, but none is available; Martha dies.
+No doctor is currently available with 10 miles of Cranford, so Martha and the baby die.

-Lady Ludlow's son Septimus arrives with his foppish Italian companion Giacomo.
-Their lavish lifestyle has drained Lady Ludlow's fortune.
-His mother took out a mortgage on her estate.
-Her former estate agent, Mr Carter, now deceased, made provision in his will for her to be loaned the money (from his bequest to Harry Gregson) to pay off the mortgage.
-Septimus begrudges the fact that he must pay back this loan to Harry Gregson with interest.

-Septimus arranges for a carriage to fetch Harry from his school.
-Septimus offers to give Harry £5,000 immediately if he will agree to relinquish his claim to the balance of the money that is owed to him.
-Harry will then be able to pay for the village school, while Septimus will (he claims) retain the estate.
-Although Harry is only fourteen they seal the deal by shaking hands in a "gentlemen’s agreement."
+Septimus arrives at Hanbury Court with his foppish Italian companion Giacomo.
+Their lavish lifestyle drained Lady Ludlow's fortune, so she took out a mortgage on the estate.
+Her former estate agent, the late Mr Carter, made provision in his will that she be loaned money to pay off the mortgage from his bequest to Harry Gregson.
+Septimus begrudges the fact that he must pay back this loan with interest.
+Septimus arranges for a carriage to fetch Harry from his school and offers to give the boy £5,000 immediately if he will agree to relinquish his claim to the balance of the money owed to him.
+Harry would then be able to pay for establishment of a village school, while Septimus claims he will retain the estate.
+Although Harry is only fourteen, they seal the deal by shaking hands in a "gentlemen’s agreement."
+Mary Smith arrives to stay with Matty and says that she is engaged to Mr Turnbull, a wealthy man.